 Sales people are every where and arguably everyone is a salesman.
-These people have a product or a service that they want you to buy.
+They usually have a product or a service that they want you to buy.

 Sales people are very good about elicitation.
-This is how good sales people earn a living, try to find out as quickly as possible if they have what you are looking for.
+Good sales people earn a living by trying to find out as quickly as possible if they have what you are looking for.
 Sales people will ask leading questions to try and persuade you to buy what they have to offer and limit the items that you may have to look through in order to find what you want.
 It is common for Sales People to listen to your wants and address the good points about their product or service that matches your needs.
 They will use this technique to get a better understanding of what a customer may have or what they do not have.
-If you are in the market for certain items this could be especially dangerous interchange especially when your are talking about security items such as home security systems, auto security systems, or computer/network security systems.
+If you are in the market for certain items this could be an especially dangerous interchange especially when your are talking about security items such as home security systems, auto security systems, or computer/network security systems.

 Passive Information Gathering

-Sales people have other methods for gathering information about potential customer that involves aspects of Social Engineering.
-The will engage in forms of passive information gathering techniques such as look at potential customer websites, perform Google searches on sales people, or look at local news papers or press releases.
-This is a great way to find a target market for your products or to be able to meet a potential customers needs.
+Sales people have other methods for gathering information about potential customers that involve aspects of Social Engineering.
+They will engage in forms of passive information gathering techniques such as, looking at potential customer websites, performing Google searches on sales people, or looking at local news papers or press releases.
+This is a great way for them to find a target market for their products, or to to meet a potential customer’s needs.
 Some major companies will solicit for sales of products or services through a Request for Proposal (RFP).
 RFP’s can provide very specific information about a service or product that they need.
-These are very useful things and can even help sales people possible frame a new service or find out what competitors are doing in their field.
+These are very useful things and can even help sales people possibly frame a new service or find out what competitors are doing in their field.
 However, this process can reveal sensitive information about the company putting out the RFP.

-Sales people or even sales engineers are giving un-usual access to sensitive areas while performing pre-sales work or network evaluations.
+Sales people or even sales engineers are given unusual access to sensitive areas while performing pre-sales work or network evaluations.
 They need to set things up for presentations or other “work” that needs to be done to accomplish their tasks.
-While in some smaller companies you may have a more difficult time with this, the strategy is the same.
-Once you are in the building on official sounds business you are grant access or have inside resources available to you to carry further information gathering or exploits.
+While some smaller companies may have a more difficult time with this, the strategy is the same.
+Once the sales person has gained entry to the building on officially sound business, they are granted access to inside resources enabling them to carry on further information gathering.

 - Never disclose sensitive information about yourself or your company to sales people.